drissamri/beautiful-jekyll/_posts/2019-05-21-minimize-aws-lambda-java-cold-starts.md

 ---

 You've heard about AWS Lambda and you know they have a thing called cold starts, but what are they and how bad are they?
-One year a go I was in this exact spot for a new project that would be built using Java, which apparently has almost the slowest cold starts.
+One year a go I was in this exact spot for a new project that would be built using Java, which apparently suffers tremendously from slow cold starts
 Let's have a look at what I've learned.

 ## What is a cold start?
-AWS Lambda can dynamically scale your function up and down even to zero instances.
+AWS Lambda can dynamically scale your function from 0 instances to as many instances as you need at any given time.
 This is really great since you only have to pay for the compute time you really use.
 When the first requests hits your function, AWS Lambda will immediately spin up an instance of your function to handle the request.
-The subsequent requests will be handled by the same instance until the load goes up, then AWS Lambda will spin up extra instance(s) to process them fast enough.
+The subsequent requests will be handled by the same instance until the load goes up, then AWS Lambda will spin up extra instances to process them fast enough.

 Each time AWS Lambda has to spin up an instance to process a request, that's called a cold start, which could add several seconds to your start up.
-These first requests take longer to be processed, requests after this to the same container are usually refered to as warm start.
+These first requests take longer to be processed, requests after this to the same container are usually referred to as warm start.

 ![AWS Lambda cold start]({{ site.url }}/img/post/coldstart.png)

 ## When do these cold starts happen?
-It's important to understand when these cold starts happen before we can see what we can and should do to minimize them.
+It's important to understand when these cold starts happen before we can see what we can and should do to shorten them.
 Here are a few examples when AWS has to spin up a new instance and go through a cold start:
 - First request on your function
 - Concurrent invocations
 - After AWS cleans up instances
 - After function deployment or configuration change

-You will be able to understand it better when you can visualize this.
+These visualization might give you a better understanding of why this is an issue.
 This is an example of a Lambda that's being called 100 times sequentially with a concurrency of 1:
 ![AWS Lambda concurrency 1]({{ site.url }}/img/post/coldstart-concurrency-1.png)